pressrestart/topdomainswhitelist/README.md

 # Top 100 most visited sites in the US for Whitelisting

-This project provides a curated list of the Top 100 most visited websites in the US.
-This includes all domains that users may want to whitelist on their routers.
-The list is intended for those who prefer to block access to all websites except the ones they use the most.
-This can be useful for parental control, productivity, or minimalistic internet setups.
-Only primary domains are listed for simplicity.
+This project provides a curated list of the Top 100 most visited websites in the US, specifically designed for users who want to enhance their privacy and security by restricting access to only trusted sites.
+By whitelisting these commonly used domains, you can block all other websites, reducing exposure to potential security threats and invasive tracking.
+This approach is particularly useful for creating a more secure browsing environment, whether for parental control, safeguarding sensitive data, or maintaining a streamlined, privacy-focused internet setup.
+Originally created for use with [adblock-lean](https://github.com/lynxthecat/adblock-lean), this list can also be used with any other security or filtering setup you have in place.
-This list was originally made to be used with [adblock-lean](https://github.com/lynxthecat/adblock-lean) but you are free to use it with whatever setup you have.

 ## Why Whitelist?